Elites, Population Control, and the Myth of Self-Governance

 The argument is straightforward:

 From this perspective, population control does not require malice.
-It arises from stabilization imperatives.
+It arises from the need to maintain stability.

 Without coordination, power does not disappear.
 It fragments.
-Local strongmen, factional dominance, and decentralized coercion often replace centralized authority.
+Local strongmen, factional dominance, and local groups using force often replace centralized authority.
 Chaos is not freedom.
 It is distributed control without accountability.

 The psychological conditioning that stabilizes populations before crisis is examined in You Are Not Free, where the micro-level mechanics of compliance are outlined.